maheshmnj/django_app/Readme.md

 - `git remote -v`: View the remote repositories that are connected to the local repository.
 - `git remote remove origin`: Remove the remote repository from the local repository.
 - `git branch`: View the branches that are available locally.
+- `git branch <branch name>`: Creates a new branch.
+This branch is a copy of the current branch.

     ### commit messages